thejasonminh/nhlpoints/README.md

-# Increased Goal Scoring in the NHL: An Attempt To Expand Popularity
+# Better Talent and Rule Changes Have Resulted in More Goals in the NHL

 ## Overview